quarkslab/qbindiff/doc/source/binary_diffing.rst

    1. Anchoring step (between functions sure to be a match, as imported ones)
    2. Feature extraction: Extracts various artifacts from functions
-   3. Similarity matrix computation: Computes a similarity score between all functions using a linear distance function.
+   3. Similarity matrix computation: Computes a similarity score between all functions using a distance function.
 Refer to the :ref:`feature <features>` chapter to know more.
    4. Optionally performs user-defined similarity matrix refinements

 4. **Belief propagation** (leveraging the *graph topology*)